4 Acrylic Display Case Designs to Engage Your Customers

 You might hear “display case” and immediately think “go big or go home.”
 The truth is, bigger is not necessarily always better.
 Large cases can be not only expensive, but also quite difficult to fill effectively.

 However, you can design your acrylic cases fit-to-size.
-For example, we built these display cases for Lola Lola, a California cannabis brand.
-We created the first and biggest display to highlight the entire product line—but it wouldn’t make sense to feature individual products in the same size case, so we created smaller versions for each product too.
+For example, we built these displays for Lola Lola, a California cannabis brand.
+We created the first and biggest display to highlight the entire product line—but it didn't always make sense to feature individual products in the same size case, so we created smaller versions for each product too.

 Notice the use of backlit screens and engaging graphics to help emphasize the brand story and educate the customer.

 This retail space we designed for EyeSmith Sport & Fashion Optical holds a great example of an effective acrylic display case.
-Because their products are small and easily shoplifted, the case guards their products while still giving consumers full visibility to browse.
+Because their products are small and easily shoplifted, the cases guard their products while still giving consumers full visibility to browse.

-This case is visible from all sides, but sometimes the products may only be visible from three sides.
+This case is visible from all sides.
 In these situations, we use a graphic that speaks to the product and keeps the customer engaged.
 If you’re designing a large display to sit inside your retail environment, think about where it’s going to sit and how you can maintain the same look and feel as consumers approach it from different sides.

 As we mentioned earlier, theft can be a major issue in the cannabis industry—but giving consumers the opportunity to touch and sample your products can have a wonderful impact on sales.